British Columbia government debt

 British Columbia government debt is composed of the financial liabilities of the Canadian provincial government of British Columbia (BC).

-The total government debt (total liabilities) of British Columbia was $145.8 billion for the 2023-24 fiscal year (ending 31 March 2024).
-Total debt consists mainly of debt securities (e.g. government-issued bonds), but includes other financial liabilities such as accounts payable.
-The BC government had $102.9 billion in debt securities (e.g., government bonds) outstanding in 2023.
+The total government debt (total liabilities) of British Columbia was $196.3 billion for the 2025-26 fiscal year (ending 31 March 2026).
+Total debt consists mainly of debt securities (e.g. government-issued marketable bonds), but includes other financial liabilities such as accounts payable.
+The BC government had $150.6 billion in debt securities outstanding on 31 March 2026.

-British Columbia government net debt (i.e., total debt minus financial assets) was $71.3 billion in 2023–24.
-Net debt per BC resident was $12,882, and net debt as a percentage of provincial GDP was 17.4 percent.
+British Columbia government net debt (i.e., total debt minus financial assets) was $105.5 billion at the end of the fiscal year 2025–26.
+Net debt per BC resident was $18,519 and net debt as a percentage of provincial GDP was 23.6 percent.

-British Columbia became the first province in Canada to pass legislation to limit the growth in government debt in 1991.
-Between 2000 and 2022, BC had legislation in place to limit the growth of government debt, with the measures having been introduced by both major parties (the New Democratic Party and the BC Liberal Party).
+In 1991, British Columbia became the first province in Canada to pass legislation to limit the growth of government debt.
+Between 2000 and 2022, the province had policies to restrict debt increases, with the measures having been introduced by both major parties (the New Democratic Party and the BC Liberal Party).
+In 2022, the legislation to prohibit provincial government budget deficits was abolished.

 Alternative measures of BC government debt

 The British Columbia (BC) government focuses on its debt measured as net debt (also called net liabilities).
-Its net debt is defined as its total debt minus its total financial assets, which consist chiefly of investments in commercial publicly-owned (Crown) corporations, such as BC Hydro.
-Another measure of BC government debt is its debt securities issued in the market (e.g. government bonds, bills, and debentures).
+Its net debt is defined as its total debt minus its total financial assets, which consist chiefly of investments in commercial publicly-owned ("Crown") corporations, such as BC Hydro.
+Another measure of BC government debt, which is useful for making comparisons across jurisdictions, is debt securities issued in the market (e.g. government bonds, bills, and debentures).